Unirationality of moduli spaces of special cubic fourfolds and K3 surfaces: Introduction

 An interesting further consequence of Theorem \ref{intro thm 2} is that we can obtain new results about moduli spaces of K3 surfaces.
 By utilizing the aforementioned isomorphism of period domains from \cite{Has00}, we show the following:

 \begin{Thm} The moduli space $\NN_d$, parametrizing polarized K3 surfaces of degree d, is unirational for $d=14,26,38$. \end{Thm}

 The cases $d=14,38$ are already known due to the work of Mukai.
 He obtains his results by demonstrating the generic $T\in\NN_d$ as a complete intersection in a certain homogeneous space.
-The case $d=26$ is entirely new as far I know and fills in a long-standing gap in known unirationality results ($\NN_d$ was already known to be unirational for $2\leq d\leq 24$ and $d=30,32,34,38$).
+The case $d=26$ is entirely new as far I know and fills in a long-standing gap in known unirationality results ($\NN_d$ was already known to be unirational for $2\leq d\leq 24$ and $d=30,32,34,38$)\footnote{$\NN_{26}$ was, however, shown to have negative Kodaira dimension in A. Peterson's forthcoming thesis.}.
 While this result proves the unirationality of $\NN_{26}$, it does not provide a geometric construction of the generic K3 surface it parametrizes.
 Such a construction remains an interesting open problem.

-While we do not address the question of rationality of cubic fourfolds directly in this paper, we discuss in Section \ref{open} some possible connections between the work here and Kuznetsov's conjecture.
+While we do not address the question of rationality of cubic fourfolds directly in this paper, we discuss some possible connections between the work here and Kuznetsov's conjecture.